TamrielSavingsCo/TSC-Add-On/README.md

 ## Details

 - **Price Information**:
-  - Average item values (with either TSCPriceDataLite or TSCPriceData )
+  - Average item values
-  - Price ranges (with TSCPriceData)
-  - Number of recent sales (with TSCPriceData)
 - **Data Source**: Over 100,000 weekly transactions from 40 top trading guilds
 - **Server**: Xbox NA

 ## Requirements

-The addon requires one of these price data addons:
+The addon requires this price data addon:
-- TSCPriceData (recommended - includes price ranges and sales data)
-- TSCPriceDataLite (smaller file - average prices only)
+- TSCPriceDataLite

 If no price data addon is installed, you'll see a message directing you to install one.

 ## Version Info

-- Current Version: 1.0.3
+- Current Version: 1.0.4
 - ESO API Compatibility: 101045, 101046, 101047
 - Data updates every Wednesday